-The Applicant alleges and submitted sufficient evidence to show that it would experience an increase in imports, decline in sales, decline in profit, output, productivity, market share, capacity utilization, inventories, and employment, if the duty expires.
+The Applicant alleges and submitted sufficient evidence to show that it would experience an increase in imports and inventories, a decline in sales, output, productivity, market share, and growth if the duty expires.

-On this basis the Commission found that there was prima facie proof of the recurrence of material injury if the duty expires.
+On this basis, the Commission found that there was prima facie proof of the recurrence of material injury if the duty expires.